WellingtonCarneiroBarbosa/laravel-chat/README.md

 # Realtime WebChat
 ![Alt Text](./public/readme-assets/realtime-chat.gif)

-*Before everthing: if you thought it wass cool, please, give me a start ❤️**
+*Before everthing: if you thought it was cool, please, give me a star ❤️**

 ## Sobre o Projeto